Table of Contents

 Key Takeaways

-• Term life insurance expires at the end of its term unless renewed or converted.
+• Term life insurance expires at the end of its term unless you renew it or convert it to another policy.

-• Buying a new term policy is affordable if you are healthy, though premiums increase with age.
+• You may also choose to buy a new term policy if you are in good health, though premiums still rise with age.

-• Consider your current financial needs, health, and budget when deciding what to do.
+• Think about your current needs, health, and budget before deciding your next step.

 Understanding Term Life Insurance

-Before discussing what happens when your policy expires, it’s necessary to understand the basics of term life insurance.
-Unlike permanent life insurance, a term life insurance policy matures over a specific period, commonly 10, 20, or 30 years.
-These types of life insurance policies are popular due to their affordability and simplicity.
+Before discussing what happens when your policy expires, it is helpful to understand the basics of term life insurance.
+Unlike permanent life insurance, a term life insurance policy lasts for a set period, often 10, 20, or 30 years.
+These types of life insurance policies are popular because they are simple and easy to understand.

-Term life insurance plans aim to help provide a death benefit to your beneficiaries if you pass away during the policy’s term.
-Once the term ends, coverage stops unless you take action to extend, renew, or convert your policy.
+Term life insurance plans is designed to provide a death benefit to your beneficiaries if you pass away during the policy term.
+Once the term ends, coverage stops unless you choose to extend, renew, or convert your policy.

-What Happens When Your Term Ends and Your Options
+What Happens When Your Term Ends & Your Options

 When your term life insurance policy expires, the coverage ceases.
 Here’s a closer look at the key scenarios you might face and the life insurance options available: